 As the tourists gradually left the area, several of the canals were filled in – leaving just a handful behind.
 Kinney’s grand cultural renaissance was fading, reduced to nothing more than a quiet residential area.

-Yet today it is a residential area with a difference – one that is undeniably beautiful.
-Often named one of the most beautiful areas of LA, the canals can be found hidden amongst carefully designed homes, winding archways of pink roses and fragrant jasmine, and yellow fishing boats.
-When compared with the feverish pace of downtown LA, Venice’s historic canal district offers complete escapism; a corner of the city marked by pastel sunsets and arching bridges.
+Yet today it is a residential area with a difference – one that is undeniably pretty.
+Often named one of the most beautiful areas of LA, the canals can be found hidden amongst carefully designed homes, winding archways of pink roses and yellow fishing boats.
+When compared with the feverish pace of downtown LA, Venice’s historic canal district offers complete escapism.

 6pm: Dinner at Salt Air: With your weekend in Venice, Los Angeles nearly at a close, end your day with a delicate supper at Salt Air, found on Abbot Kinney Blvd.
 The very place where we dined next to pop superstar, P!nk, this restaurant is low-key, simple and dedicated to serving the very best seafood.
 Order the fresh Sea Bass and a glass of crisp Californian white wine, and enjoy the final hours of the weekend; one spent in possibly LA’s most beautiful neighbourhood.

 We hope this guide on how to spend a weekend in Venice, Los Angeles, was helpful.
-Although there are an almost endless list of things to see and visit in this area, we hope we’ve pulled together some of the highlights.
+Although the list of ‘what to do in Venice Beach’ is an almost endless one, we hope that we’ve pulled together its highlights at the very least.
 Any more suggestions?
 Please let us know below.